meridian-analytics/korus/docs/source/introduction.rst

 .. code-block:: python

-    >>> conn.close()
+    >>> db.backend.close()

 Cautionary Note
 ===============

 Korus is still in its infancy and under active development.
-We aim to have a first, stable release out by the end of 2024, but until then users should be prepared for substantial and non-backward compatible changes to the code base.
+We aim to have a first, stable release out by the end of 2025, but until then users should be prepared for substantial and non-backward compatible changes to the code base.
 If you have any feedback for us, we would love to hear it.
 Please create an issue on the
 `Korus GitHub repository <https://github.com/meridian-analytics/korus>`_.